exakat/php-dictionary/dictionary/zero-cost.ini.rst

 Zero-cost is associated with compiled languages, which are able to remove such code at compile time, with the correction options, debug or not.

 Some PHP packages and applications claim to be zero-cost.
-They are using some well place execution to reduce the impact on the execution time, like Kphp, which compiles to C++ a subset of PHP.
+They are using some well place execution to reduce the impact on the execution time, like ``Kphp``, which compiles to C++ a subset of PHP.

 .. code-block:: php